JongKI-PARK/algorithm/Chapter06/README.md

 ## Exercises & Problems

+### 6. 1-1
+> What are the minimum and maximum numbers of elements in a heap of height h?

+### 6. 1-2
+> Show that an n-element heap has height ⌊lg n⌋.

+### 6. 1-5
+> Is an array that is in sorted order a min-heap?

+### 6. 1-7
+> Show that, with the array representation for storing an n-element heap, the leaves are the nodes indexed by ⌊n/2⌋ + 1, ⌊n/2⌋ + 2, . . . , n.

 ### 6. 2-1
 > Using Figure 6.2 as a model, illustrate the operation of MAX-HEAPIFY(A, 3) on the array A = 27, 17, 3, 16, 13, 10, 1, 5, 7, 12, 4, 8, 9, 0.